 The core of Global Footprint Network is the Ecological Footprint, a comprehensive sustainability metric.
 It was created by Mathis Wackernagel and William Rees in the early 1990s as part of Wackernagel’s PhD research at the University of British Columbia.
 Over the years, the Ecological Footprint concept has grown to become a household phrase around the world.
 The term “footprint” has become synonymous with human behavior and its impact on our planet.
 It applies to humanity, countries, cities, companies, communities, and individuals.
 It allows us to grapple with overshoot, possibly the largest risk for humanity in the 21st century.

 Global Footprint Network’s key strategy has been to make available robust Ecological Footprint data.
 The Ecological Footprint continues to be the only metric that comprehensively compares human demand on nature against nature’s capacity to regenerate.
 It is based on simple, straightforward accounting – not on arbitrary scoring.
 Since its inception, Global Footprint Network has calculated Footprints of countries for each year that UN data has been available.
-Currently this means 1961 to 2018.
-Together with our partners, we have made every annual edition more transparent and more accurate.
-This has included rigorous reviews by government institutes and advisory committees.
+Since 2019, these national calculations are produced by York University under the governance of the Footprint Data Foundation (FoDaFo).
+Currently the accounts cover 1961 to 2022.
+Together with partners, we, and now FoDaFo, have made every annual edition more transparent and more accurate.
+This has included rigorous reviews by government institutes and advisory committees, including the Science Advisory Council of FoDaFo.

-We work with researchers around the world and are legally established as charitable organizations in Geneva, Switzerland, and more recently in Italy.
+We work with researchers around the world and are legally established as charitable organizations in Oakland, California, in Geneva, Switzerland, and more recently in Italy.

 To expand our reach, we launched the Ecological Footprint Explorer open data platform in 2017.
 This makes our Footprint and biocapacity data for more than 200 countries freely available.
 The Ecological Footprint Calculator, which was introduced online in 2007 and refreshed in 2017, currently draws over 4 million users per year.
 There have been over 20 million visitors since it was refreshed.
 At the beginning of each school year, thousands of teachers and college professors around the world use the Ecological Footprint Calculator to introduce their students to sustainability.
 Hence, we have co-developed an educational platform as well.

 In 2006, we started our annual Earth Overshoot Day campaign, which marks the date when humanity has used more from nature than our planet can renew in the entire year.
-In 2023, Earth Overshoot Day falls on August 2.
+In 2024, Earth Overshoot Day fell on August 1.
 In 2020, it moved all the way to August 22 due to the COVID lockdown; though by disaster, not design.
-Yet it was still earlier than in 2000 when it fell on September 23.
-In 2022, Earth Overshoot Day received more than 7 billion media impressions in nearly 100 countries (up from 3 billion in 2018), according to Meltwater media search.
+Yet it was still earlier than in 2000 when it occurred as late as September 23.
+In 2023, Earth Overshoot Day received more than 7 billion media impressions in nearly 100 countries (up from 3 billion in 2018), according to Meltwater media search.
 There is large uptake among the public, in Europe and Latin America in particular.
 For instance, a recent survey shows that 43% of the Germans are familiar with Earth Overshoot Day.
 Now we also show how we can #MoveTheDate and push out the date of Earth Overshoot Day.
 If we move the date 6 days a year, humanity will be using less than one Earth before 2050.
 Yet, complying with IPCC’s most recent 2030 reduction targets would require 10 days per year.
 Recognizing this, #MoveTheDate has become a rallying cry for pioneering business leaders such as Schneider Electric or Interzero, environmental organizations, forward-looking politicians, governments, and sustainability enthusiasts alike.

 Humanity has shattered its ecological budget: data indicates that carbon emissions combined with all other human demands on the biosphere consume more than 175% of what the Earth replenishes—in effect, humanity now uses nearly two planets.
 In the wake of the 2015 Paris Climate Agreement, it became obvious that governments and institutions move far more slowly than what is warranted.
 The IPCC 1.5°C special report (October 2018) confirms unequivocally that the only option is to transition to regenerative economies that live off, rather than liquidate, our natural capital.
 Natural resource production can be infinite if we maintain that capital.
 In contrast, business as usual is eroding our ability to thrive.
 Living within the means of our planet does not mean that people have to live with discomfort and without human dignity.
 Thriving is possible if we put our heads, hearts and hands to it.
 Avoiding the topic, in contrast will make thriving impossible.